-[44] It is clear to me that the divorce is some time away, goodness knows, it may take two years or longer.
-In the meantime, the children have to be protected and a decision has to be taken about their care.
-The position of children is protected by various Conventions, including the African Charter on Human Rights and the African Charter on Rights and Welfare of the Child and the various protocols.

-[45] There are other international conventions, for example, in 1989 the United Nations General Assembly adopted the convention of the rights of the child, and it is an internationally binding agreement on the rights of children.
-South Africa is a signatory.
-Article 3(1) of the Convention provides that in all actions concerning children, including the courts of law, the best interest of the child is a primary consideration.
-All this is consonant with our Constitution and the Children's Act.

-[46] According to General Comment, number 12 of 2009 "the right of the child to be heard" is also something to which South Africa has signed up to, and therefore I accept the Family Advocate's view that the children's wishes should also be taken into account.
-Of course, all this must be in accordance with what is the best interest of the child.

-[47] Article 6 of the Declaration of the Rights of the Child (1959) recognises that wherever possible the child shall grow up in the care and under the responsibility of his parents, and in any case, in an atmosphere of affection and of moral and material security.
-The parental acrimony in this case is inconsistent with these values.
+- [45] There are other relevant International Conventions, for example, in 1989 the United Nations General Assembly adopted the Convention of the Rights of the Child and it is binding on the rights of children.
+South Africa is a signatory to the Convention.
+Article 3(1) of the Convention provides that all actions concerning children, including courts of law, the best interests of the child is a primary consideration.
+All this is consonant with our Constitution and the Children's Act. - [46] According to General Comment, No 12 of 2009 the right of the child to be heard is also something to which South Africa has signed up to, and I accept the Family Advocate's view that the children's wishes should also be taken into account.
+Of course, all this must be in accordance with what is the best interest of the child. he right of the child to be heard. - [47] Clause 6 of the Declaration of the Rights of the Child recognises that wherever possible the child shall grow up in the care and under the responsibility of his parents, and in any case, in an atmosphere of affection and of moral and material security.
+The parental acrimony in this case is inconsistent with these values. - [48] It is therefore incumbent on the applicant and the respondent to be mindful of not only the protections for the children in South Africa and under South African Law, the Children's Act and the Constitution.
+It is also incumbent on the parents to adopt a different mindset in the best interests of the children.
+Because that too is an international requirement of the Conventions referred to. - [49] It is clear therefore that the Court must take into account the wishes of B [....] and Z [....].
+J [....] is too young at this stage.
+The respondent has criticised the applicant for still giving J [....] a bottle with a feed formula, I do not know whether that is once or twice a day, but the applicant is an experienced and highly qualified paediatrician and she presumably must take all these things into account in J [....]'s maturation process.

-&lt;sup>2 Convention on the Rights of the Child 12.
-The views expressed by children may add relevant perspectives and experience and should be considered in decision-making, policymaking and preparation of laws and/or measures as well as their evaluation.

-&lt;sup>3 Article 5 - States Parties shall respect the responsibilities, rights and duties of parents or, where applicable, the members of the extended family or community as provided for by local custom, legal guardians or other persons legally responsible for the child, to provide, in a manner consistent with the evolving capacities of the child, appropriate direction and guidance in the exercise by the child of the rights recognized in the present Convention.